syncfusion-content/asp.net-core-docs/aspnet-core/NavigationDrawer/Getting-Started.md

 {% endhighlight %}

-After execute the mentioned code you can view the following output.
+After execute the above code you can get below output.

 ![](Getting-Started_Images/default2.png)